 - Archives and Special Collections (4th floor)

 Tours are available at 12 p.m. daily, Monday to Friday, and are approximately 30 minutes in duration, depending on the needs and interest of the group.
-Please book a tour online, and we will be in touch!
+Please email us at email@example.com to book a tour, and we will be in touch!
+Please provide the following information in your email:

 If you are a high school teacher interested in bringing your class to the Library for an instruction session, please register for a Campus Visit through Admissions, and indicate that a library instruction session for your class is the primary reason for your visit to Ryerson.
 An instruction session is a great complement to the campus tour, and provides your students with a hands-on learning experience in a university library.
 The Library will make every effort to schedule instruction sessions as requested, but flexibility is important, as the needs of Ryerson students must first be accommodated, and class availability is subject to the availability of librarians.
-We can typically accommodate a maximum of 5 visits in May – June, which are our off-peak times.
+We provide classes in MAY and JUNE, which are our off-peak times, and can accommodate a maximum of 5 visits.
 (One visit per high school).